Molecular configuration

 The molecular configuration of a molecule is the permanent geometry that results from the spatial arrangement of its bonds.
 The ability of the same set of atoms to form two or more molecules with different configurations is stereoisomerism.
 This is distinct from constitutional isomerism which arises from atoms being connected in a different order.
-Conformers arising from single bond rotations, if not isolable as atropisomers, do not count as distinct molecular configurations.
+Conformers which arise from single bond rotations, if not isolatable as atropisomers, do not count as distinct molecular configurations as the spatial connectivity of bonds is identical.